Regulation of chemicals: International initiatives

-This initiative covers risk assessments of chemicals and harmonized labeling up to tackling obsolete and stockpiled products.
-Are included provisions for national centers aimed at helping in the developing world, training staff in chemical safety as well as dealing with spills and accidents.
+This initiative covers risk assessments of chemicals and harmonized labelling up to tackling obsolete and stockpiled products are included provisions for national centers aimed at helping in the developing world, training staff in chemical safety as well as dealing with spills and accidents.
 SAICM is a voluntary agreement.
 A second International Conference on Chemicals Management -ICCM2- held in May 2009 in Geneva took place to enhance synergies and cost-effectiveness and to promote SAICM’s multi-sectorial nature.